dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/odbc/general.md

 A [handle](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/handles?view=sql-server-ver16) is a pointer to a specific ODBC object which is used to interact with the database.
 There are several different types of handles, each with a different purpose, these are the environment handle, the connection handle, the statement handle, and the descriptor handle.
 Handles are allocated using the [`SQLAllocHandle`](https://learn.microsoft.com/en-us/sql/odbc/reference/syntax/sqlallochandle-function?view=sql-server-ver16) which takes as input the type of handle to allocate, and a pointer to the handle, the driver then creates a new handle of the specified type which it returns to the application.

-The DuckDB ODBC driver has the following handle types.
+The DataMiner ODBC driver has the following handle types.

 #### Environment